ZHENGAN TIANCI / SHANGBA TEA GARDEN

 In the vicinity of the tea garden, there are more or less 280 households.
 Traditionally, three generations lived under the same roof in the rural regions: the grandparents, one or two couples and one to two kids.
 With the great economic growth of China, the situation in the countryside changed.
 Today, far less young people live in the villages.
 The percentage of people aged 55 years or more increased significantly.
 Many young adults live and work in the far located big cities, because they find there better income opportunities and a more interesting life.

 Although the ratio of young adults and families in the area of Shangba is higher than in the rest of rural China due to the favourable income opportunities, in the villages still live many grandparents with their grandchildren.
-The parents, employed elsewhere, normally see their kids only once a year for the Chinese Spring Festival, when almost all Chinese people visit their hometowns.
+The parents, employed elsewhere, normally see their kids only once a year for the Chinese New Year, also called Spring Festival, when almost all Chinese people visit their hometowns.

 The villagers are essentially self-sufficient.
 They grow vegetables, cereals, tobacco etc., they breed sheep, goats and cattle, keep pigs and chickens and/or pursue further activities in contractual employments.

 The majority of the residents have a school education.
 China has a nine-year long compulsory education.
 In Shangba there is an elementary school from the first to the sixth grade.
 This school is located about 2.5 km far from the tea garden and can be reached easily.
 Older pupils from seventh to ninth grade attend a boarding school in the town of Banzhu, about 10 kilometres far from Shangba.
 These students generally spend the week in the boarding school and come back home during the weekends.
-School attendance is free, families only need to pay for the accommodation at the boarding school.
-Schools for higher education or universities charge fees and are not affordable for many rural families.
+School attendance is free, parents only pay for the accommodation at the boarding school, teaching materials and books.
+Secondary schools or university studies have to be paid for and were unaffordable for most rural families just a few years ago.
+Today, families have income because the young work in the city and the old in the tea farms, for example.
+These families can afford to send 1 to 2 children to secondary schools or even to study.

 Zhengan Tianci as employer